 Facing what was an entirely naval attack from the French, Mexico expected San Juan de Ulua to weather the storm and protect Veracruz.
 It did not.
 It and later the city fell to French forces, prompting Mexico to officially declare war on France.
 In response to the French assault and occupation of the fort and city, Mexico called General Antonio López de Santa Anna, still smarting after his defeat in the Texas Revolution, out of retirement and had him arrange the counter-attack to retake Veracruz.
 He failed, and lost a leg in the process, which turned him into a hero despite the ultimate lack of success.
 Aware now that it was unlikely to score a victory over France that wasn’t costly, Mexico sued for peace.
 In the end, no doubt rolling their eyes at the whole affair, Great Britain stepped in and brokered a ceasefire, forcing the Mexican government to pay for the damages to Remontel’s pastry shop.
 French forces withdrew on March 9th, 1839.
 But they didn’t stay withdrawn.

 In 1861, Mexico once again defaulted on loans from France.
-But this time, they also defaulted on loans from Great Britain and Mexico’s former colonial master, Spain.
+But this time, they also defaulted on loans from Great Britain and Spain.
 The three European powers decided enough was enough and formed an alliance committed to collecting the debt.
 In December, the three fleets (The United States, which had played a minor role in the Pastry War on the side of long-time ally France, had its own problems to deal with in 1861) arrived to kick around Veracruz once again.
-And once again, the city fell with relative ease, this time to the Spanish while the French fleet seized the port city of Campeche.
-Around that time is when French general Charles de Lorencez showed up with an entire French army, something neither Spain nor Britain had been expecting and certainly something it had been proven wasn’t necessary for slapping Mexico around a little until it paid up.
+And once again, the city fell, this time to the Spanish while the French fleet seized the port city of Campeche.
+Around that time, French general Charles de Lorencez showed up with an entire French army, something neither Spain nor Britain had been expecting and certainly something it had been proven wasn’t necessary for slapping Mexico around a little until it paid up.
 Turns out, they discovered, that France (now under the leadership of Napoleon III – the restoration of the monarchy after the French Revolution and empire of Napoleon I didn’t last very long) had more in mind than just holding Mexico upside down and shaking it until its pockets emptied.

 Worse was yet to come for Mexico.
 Puebla surrendered in May.
 In June, the French took Mexico City, and the Mexican president and his staff fled to Chihuahua.
 The French set up a provisional government, declared Mexico a new (French satellite) empire, and at Napoleon III’s behest crowned Austrian Ferdinand Maximilian Joseph as Maximilian I, Emperor of Mexico (and puppet of Napoleon III).
 It wasn’t exactly a plum position.
 For starters, Maximilian proved too liberal for many Mexican right-wingers and too…well, “invading monarch” for Mexico’s liberals.
 Plus there was the fact that, technically, there was still another Mexican government out there, and they still had an army prone to engaging French forces in continued combat.
 Sometimes, they were even victorious.
 And while the United States was too occupied with the Civil War to intervene militarily for one side or the other, President Lincoln made it clear that, despite the long-time alliance between France and the United States (Union troops were marching to war basically wearing copies of French uniforms), he and the whole country (north and south) were uncomfortable with the invasion and the establishment of a European empire south of the border.

 Like many other countries, the US refused to recognize the legitimacy of Maximilian I’s reign.
-As the Civil War came to a close, someone even floated the idea of reconciling the north and the south via a joint session of beating up on the new empire, though nothing ever came of it.
+As the Civil War came to a close, someone even floated the idea of reconciling the north and the south via a joint session of beating up on the new guy, though nothing ever came of it.
 Napoleon III, recognizing the importance of the relationship between the US and France, sought to appease the Americans by agreeing to withdraw French troops from Mexican soil.
 Without the might of France behind him, there wasn’t much hope for Maximilian I, but against the wishes of Napoleon, he refused to give up the folly and return to Europe with the evacuating French.
 In November of 1867, the last of the French soldiers withdrew from Mexico.
 Maximilian did not go with them.
-A few months later, in June of 1868, he was in front of a Mexican firing squad, despite pleas from many governments to show a little clemency and let bygones be bygones.
-Mexico’s government, however, wanted to send a clear message to Europe that any further attempts at conquest would be unwelcome.
+A few months later, in June of 1868, he was in front of a Mexican firing squad.
+Despite pleas from many governments to show a little clemency and let bygones be bygones, Mexico wanted to send a clear message to Europe that any further attempts at conquest would be unwelcome.

 It was during this period that a Mexican by the name of Enrique Ugartechea started developing a style of wrestling free from the detailed restrictions of classical Greco-Roman wrestling.
-This style of freestyle wrestling became known as “free fighting” – lucha libre in Spanish.
+This free-style wrestling became known as lucha libre in Spanish.
 It was a local affair with occasional rivalries between neighboring towns.
 But there was no real league, no national sport, and certainly no masked wrestlers.
 Such fighters would eventually become the faceless face of lucha libre, but in the 1860s, if you wanted to find a masked wrestler, you had to look, ironically, to France…

 …and at this point, you should buy the book!